AmalgamatedHams/react-salty-state/README.md

 ```js
 const [{value, other_value}, set] = useSalty('this_scope')
 ```
-This returns an array.The first element is the data for this scope.
+This returns an array.
+The first element is the data for this scope.
 If an item has not been set yet, it will be null.

 The second element is the ```set``` function.
 It takes an object comprised of key-value pairs as its only argument: